esausilva/react-starter-boilerplate-hmr/README.md

 ## Tutorial

-Visit my blog entry where I go step-by-step on how to build this boilerplate from scratch [https://esausilva.com/2018/01/13/learn-webpack-for-react/](https://esausilva.com/2018/01/13/learn-webpack-for-react/)
+Visit my [blog entry](https://medium.freecodecamp.org/learn-webpack-for-react-a36d4cac5060) where I go step-by-step on how to build this boilerplate from scratch.

 ## Giving Back